King George Boulevard

 King George Boulevard (formerly known as King George Highway) is a major arterial road in Surrey, British Columbia, Canada.
-The 26 km route begins at Highway 99, 1.6 km north of the Peace Arch Border Crossing with the United States, and runs generally northwest to the south end of the Pattullo Bridge, a crossing of the Fraser River that connects Surrey with New Westminster.
+The 26 km route begins at Highway 99, 1.6 km north of the Peace Arch Border Crossing with the United States, and runs generally northwest to the south end of the stal̕əw̓asəm Bridge, a crossing of the Fraser River that connects Surrey with New Westminster, becoming McBride Boulevard.
 The majority of the route varies from four to six lanes, and some sections in the north run parallel to the Expo Line, which has two adjacent SkyTrain stations: Scott Road station in South Westminster, and King George station in the Surrey City Centre district.

 History

 Prior to completion of the Pattullo Bridge in 1937 and King George Highway in 1940, the main route from Vancouver and New Westminster to both the U.S. border and Fraser Valley was to take the New Westminster Bridge (also known as the Fraser River Swing Bridge) and Old Yale Road from New Westminster to Cloverdale, where travellers could either continue east along the Southern Trans Provincial Highway (present-day Fraser Highway) or south along the Pacific Highway.
 With the completion of the Pattullo Bridge in 1937 and the King George Highway in 1940, motorists were provided with a more efficient route between Vancouver and New Westminster and the U.S. border.
 Opened in 1940, the route was originally named "King George Highway" in honour of the royal visit of King George VI the previous year.
 The corridor was designated Highway 99 and also carried Highway 1 north of present-day Fraser Highway, both of which continued northwest over the Pattullo Bridge and into Vancouver.

 In 1973, the Highway 1 and 99 designations were moved to Highway 401 and 499 respectively, with their former alignments being renumbered Highway 1A and Highway 99A.
 Highway 1A and 99A were decommissioned in 2006 and the name was changed to "King George Boulevard" in 2009 "to project an image of a modern, safe, walkable and livable City Centre community", given that portions of the corridor have had a reputation for being dangerous and having a high incidence of criminal activity.

+The Pattullo Bridge was replaced by stal̕əw̓asəm Bridge, which opened on February 14, 2026.